 And so the day passed quite pleasantly.
 When an owl arrived from Saliyah announcing that the Pensieve case was officially closed except for a few minor details that Harry could take care of tomorrow, they Apparated back to Godric's Hollow to fetch the green rocking chair and the crib from the upstairs bedroom.

 The house was empty and quiet as they took a final look around, but Harry felt only peace as they walked back into the woods behind the hedge, carrying the two pieces of children's furniture.
-Ginny had the rocking chair, and Harry Levitated the dismantled crib, its pieces bound together with magical twine.
-Tony would be demolishing the house later next week — even though he wouldn't be able to start the new construction until later in the summer — because Harry wanted to be sure that nothing else happened to disturb the place and the memories of his parents.
+Ginny held the rocking chair, and Harry Levitated the dismantled crib, its pieces bound together with magical twine.
+Tony would be demolishing the house later next week—even though he would not be able to start the new construction until later in the summer—because Harry wanted to be sure that nothing else happened to disturb the place and the memories of his parents.

 They put the furniture in a corner of the bedroom when they got back to the flat.
 On Saturday, Harry went into work to tidy up the loose ends of the case, and on Sunday they Floo'd to the Burrow to gather with the family on the anniversary of Fred's death.